Anand Panyarachun: Support for the 2006 military coup

 Anand supported the 2006 military coup that abrogated the People's Constitution and overthrew the government of Thaksin Shinawatra.
 Anand had been a sharp critic of Thaksin for several years prior to the coup, and he blamed the coup on Thaksin.
 He also stated fears that the military junta would fail and that Thaksin could make a comeback.
-"When the [Chatichai] government disappeared from the scene [after the 1991 coup] there was no fear it could make a comeback.
-But over the past five years Thaksin and his party have become too powerful.
-They have consolidated their hold over the government machinery and certain sectors of the armed forces and parliament.
-So I think it's a more precarious situation."
 Anand claimed that the coup was well received by the people and that the military junta's ban against opposition or political activity would not last long.
 He also noted surprise at the international community's condemnation to the coup.

 Criticism of Crown Prince Vajiralongkorn

 In a private meeting with US Ambassador Ralph Boyce, whose post-meeting report was leaked by WikiLeaks, Anand was critical of Crown Prince Vajiralongkorn.
-Anand noted that although the Crown Prince would succeed his father according to the law, the kingdom would be better off if other arrangements could be made.
-However, Anand noted that King Bhumibol would not likely change the succession.
-Anand also said that the Prince's succession would face "complicating factors" he continued interfering in politics or could not avoid embarrassing financial transactions, and that it was the consensus view among many Thai was that the Crown Prince could not stop either, nor would he be able, at age 57, to rectify his behaviour.
+Anand stated that the kingdom would be better off if the Crown Prince did not succeed his father; however, he noted that King Bhumibol was unlikely to change the succession.
+Anand also said that the Prince's succession would face "complicating factors" if he continued interfering in politics and making "embarrassing financial transactions".
+According to Anand, most Thai citizens believed that the Prince would not be able to change his behaviour.

 Anand neither confirmed nor denied that he made the statements.
 Anand's alleged negative opinion of the Crown Prince was repeated by Privy Counsellor Prem Tinsulanonda and Siddhi Savetsila in their meetings with the US Ambassador, the reports of which were all leaked by Wikileaks.
 Criticism of the royal family is illegal in Thailand.